Sri Chinmoy Half-Marathon, 5 & 2 Miles

 Race number bib collection and on-the-day entries from 8am.

-As this race is staged in Winter in Canberra, conditions are sometimes quite cold for the start, so bring your gloves and bini.
+As this race is staged in Winter in Canberra, conditions are sometimes quite cold for the start, so bring your gloves and beanie.

 Distance